opengeos/python-geospatial/README.md

 ### Deep Learning
 * [label-maker](https://github.com/developmentseed/label-maker) - Data Preparation for Satellite Machine Learning.
 * [label-maker-binder](https://github.com/giswqs/label-maker-binder/pulse) - Using label-maker in an interactive notebook on the cloud.
-* [Keras](https://keras.io/) - Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
+* [Keras](https://keras.io/) - Keras is a high-level neural networks API capable of running on top of TensorFlow, CNTK, or Theano.
 * [TensorFlow](https://www.tensorflow.org/) - TensorFlow is an open source software library for numerical computation using data flow graphs.